Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 In this guide, we will cover 3 different common configurations for algorithms that determine **which primitive import** you should be selecting:

-1. Running an algorithm with a statevector simulator (ie. using :mod:`qiskit.opflow`\'s legacy :class:`.MatrixExpectation`), when you want the ideal outcome without shot noise:
+1. Running an algorithm with a statevector simulator (i.e., using :mod:`qiskit.opflow`\'s legacy :class:`.MatrixExpectation`), when you want the ideal outcome without shot noise:

         - Reference Primitives with default configuration (see `QAOA`_ example):